Skip to content

 Instructor: Prof. Megan Hazen

 Culminating experience project.
 Student teams implement projects in Natural Language Processing and Computer Vision.
-Prerequisites: CSE D502, CSE D503.
+This course uses most materials taught in the first three classes, and trains students on how to carry out projects in language or vision domains, while considering AI Ethics.
+Prerequisites: CSE D503.
 CSE Modern AI Methods students only.